 About

-Lindsay Zier-Vogel is a Toronto-based writer, arts educator and love letterer.
-Following the publication of her critically acclaimed debut novel Letters to Amelia, she has a place-based picture book, Dear Street, coming out with Kids Can Press.
+Lindsay Zier-Vogel is a Toronto-based author, educator, grant writer, and love letterer.
+Following the publication of her critically acclaimed debut novel Letters to Amelia (Book*hug, 2021), she published a place-based picture book, Dear Street (Kids Can Press, 2023), that is a Junior Library Guild book, a Canadian Children's Book Centre's Best Book of 2023, and nominated for the 2024 Forest of Reading Blue Spruce Award.

 After studying dance at the School of Toronto Dance Theatre, she received her BA in English and then her Masters in Creative Writing from the University of Toronto, where she worked with thesis advisor, Anne Michaels.
-Her work has been published in various publications including The New Quarterly, The Letters Page (University of Nottingham), Where The Nights are Twice as Long (Goose Lane Editions), Watermarks: Writing by Lido Lovers and Wild Swimmers (Frogmore Press/Pells Pool, UK), The Temz Review, The Quarantine Review, The Lampeter Review, room, Taddle Creek, and commissions for The Varsity and The Toronto Star.
+Her work has been published in various publications including Chatelaine, The Toronto Star, The Globe and Mail, Today's Parent, The Ampersand Review, The New Quarterly, The Letters Page (University of Nottingham), Where The Nights are Twice as Long (Goose Lane Editions), Watermarks: Writing by Lido Lovers and Wild Swimmers (Frogmore Press), The Temz Review, The Quarantine Review, The Lampeter Review, room, Taddle Creek, and The Varsity.

 Her hand-bound books are housed in the permanent collection at the Thomas Fisher Rare Books Library in Toronto.
-In addition to leading ongoing creative writing workshops with adults and youth through the Toronto Public Library, with funding from the Ontario Arts Council, she is also the director of Word-Play's Writing In The City-a creative writing program for youth based out of TYPE Books in Toronto, and is a professor at Humber College's professional writing program.
-Lindsay is also a columnist with Open Book.
+In addition to leading ongoing creative writing workshops with adults and youth through the Toronto Public Library, she was also the director of Word-Play's Writing In The City, a creative writing program for youth based out of TYPE Books in Toronto, and worked as a professor at Humber College's professional writing program.
+Lindsay is a columnist with Open Book.

 INTERVIEWS